-In the 1920s and 30s Mediterranean Revival architecture became popular in the United States, and Paul R. Williams designed homes in this style for many of his wealthy California clients.
+In the 1920s and 30s Mediterranean Revival-style architecture became the rage in the United States, and Paul R. Williams designed homes in this faux historic style for many of his wealthy California clients.
 One of those clients was the Olympic swimming hero and movie character Tarzan, Johnny Weissmuller (image 2).
-Williams’ design for the 8,700 square-foot home at 414 Saint Pierre Road included spectacular grounds with a 300-foot serpentine swimming pool that curled around the house.
+Williams’ design for the 8,700 square-foot pink, Italian inspired palace at 414 Saint Pierre Road included spectacular grounds with a 300-foot serpentine swimming pool that curled around the house.
 Water for the pool was supplied by an ingenious electric waterfall.
-Later owners would add other water features including a lagoon large enough for boats.
+Later owners would add other water features including bridges and a lagoon large enough for boats.
 (Los Angeles Times.
 August 12, 1941)

 During the late 1930s the home and surrounding grounds were famous for extensive landscaping and displays of rare domestic and imported shrubs, trees and flowers.
 (The Los Angeles Times often referred to it in news items as the International Garden.)
 The estate became a popular destination on fund-raising tours for many of the city's nonprofit organizations.
 In 1936 when the estate was owned by Mr. and Mrs. John A. Zublin, a successful petroleum engineer and inventor, Mrs. Donald Winston of the YWCA described the gardens as a "California garden achievement ... (with) the completion of a Venetian canal ... an artificial waterfall located in a rustic corner overhung with California live oaks appears to flow from natural springs."
 (Los Angeles Times.
 November 1, 1936) Today little remains of these gardens.